tarek102/weather-app-react/README.md

 # React project (Weather Application)

-In this project I have created a React App, cloning Airbnb, the web page reviews the data dynamically from a separate data file, each card has it's own information.
+In this project I have created a React App, Showing the weather info based on cities.
+The user can search for any city and the result will be all the weather info.
+All the data are from Weather app APi
 ## Live Demo

 [Live Demo](https://tarek-weather-app.netlify.app/)